ultronstudio/Axarion/README.md

 ## 📜 License & Attribution

-Axarion Engine is released under the MIT License.
+Axarion Engine is released under the GPL License.
 While attribution is not required, we appreciate recognition of our work.
 See our [Attribution Guide](DOCS/Axarion_Attribution_Guide.md) for optional ways to credit the engine.

 ## 🚀 Get Started Today